Introduction

 In the image, what is the overall mood of the event?

-This is implemented in the timeline below, which loops upon itself for each trial.
-The looping is done automatically to cover all the conditions.
+This is implemented in the timeline below, which loops for each trial.
+Looping is automatically performed to cover all the conditions defined in the Method component.
 A separate fixation data file is saved for each trial.
-The file is named after the subject ID and trial number.
+The file is named after the Subject ID and trial number.

 Step 3 - Data Visualization